MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/03-language-understanding.md

 1. On the page for the **Date** entity, in the **Learned** section, ensure **Not required** is selected.
 Then, in the **Prebuilt** section, select **&#65291; Add new prebuilt**.

 1. In the **Select prebuilt** list, select **DateTime** and then select **Save**.
-1. After adding athe prebuilt entity, return to the **Data labeling** page
+1. After adding the prebuilt entity, return to the **Data labeling** page
 1. Select the **GetDay** intent and enter the following new example utterance:

     `what day was 01/01/1901?`